GauravS321/gogo/plugin.md

 DAVE plugins
 -------------
-1. Edit app.js and replicate and rename `const academicRoutes` in 2 places
+1. Edit app.js and replicate and rename `const academicRoutes` in 2 places.

 2. Replicate and rename the academic folder in `src/web/routes/plugins/dave/` Replace academic in all lines.